Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 Jazz Casual

-Need to watch "Jazz Casual" on your TV, phone, or tablet?
-Searching for a streaming service to buy, rent, download, or play the reality TV series via subscription can be tricky, so we here at Moviefone want to help you out.
+Fancy watching "Jazz Casual" from your couch, bed, or on your commute?
+Finding a streaming service to buy, rent, download, or play the reality TV series via subscription can be tricky, so we here at Moviefone want to do right by you.

-We've compiled a list of streaming and cable services – including rental, purchase, and subscription alternatives – along with the availability of "Jazz Casual" on each platform.
-Now, before we get into the ways and means of how you can watch "Jazz Casual" right now, here are some specifics about the National Educational Television show.
+Below, you’ll find a number of top-tier streaming and cable services – including rental, purchase, and subscription options – along with the availability of "Jazz Casual" on each platform.
+Now, before we get into the ways and means of how you can watch "Jazz Casual" right now, here are some particulars about the National Educational Television show.

 Originally premiering January 17th, 1961, "Jazz Casual" stars Ralph J. Gleason.
-The series runs 5 season(s), and has a score of 0 (out of 100) on TMDB, which collated reviews from 0 respected people.
+The series runs 5 season(s), and has a score of 0 (out of 100) on TMDB, which assembled reviews from 0 knowledgeable people.

 Curious to know what the TV series is about?
 Here’s the plot: "Jazz Casual was an occasional series on jazz music on National Educational Television, the predecessor to the Public Broadcasting Service.
 The show was produced by Richard Moore and KQED of San Francisco, California.
 Episodes ran for 30 minutes.
 It ran from 1961 to 1968 and was hosted by jazz critic Ralph Gleason.
 The series had a pilot program in 1960, however the episode has been destroyed.
 31 episodes were broadcast; 28 episodes survive.
 Most episodes included short interviews with the group leaders."